swilliams11/apigee-edgemicro-k8s-demo/edgemicro-k8s-custom-plugin/README.md

 kubectl rollout undo deployment edge-microgateway
 ```

-if you view the rollout status you should see something similar to the console below.
+If you view the rollout status you should see something similar to the console below.
 ```
 kubectl rollout status deployment edge-microgateway
 ```